Charged with DUI? You May Still Be Able to Drive With an Occupational Limited License

 • Operating a vehicle after your registration was suspended

 Additional disqualifications for OLL can be found on the Pennsylvania Department of Transportation’s OLL FAQ.
-Determining your eligibility can be difficult, but the experienced attorneys at The Law Offices of Steven E. Kellis can help you.
+Determining your eligibility for a PA bread and butter license can be difficult, but the experienced attorneys at The Law Offices of Steven E. Kellis can help you.

 If your license suspension is in effect and you want to apply for an OLL, make sure you do the following: